m91michel/knowledge/business/saas.md

 ## Promote your SaaS
 - [betalist](https://betalist.com) - BetaList is a community of makers and early adopters showcasing their startups and exchanging feedback.
+- [How to launch on ProductHunt successfully (Strategic top 3 guarantee)](https://www.buildingstartups.co/blog/how-to-launch-on-producthunt-successfully-strategic-top-3-guarantee) - After launching 9 products on producthunt with many top 4 positions and 2 that didn't work.
+We learnt a process that consistently gets you to the top.